georgevreilly/toastmasters_assistant/README.md

 - Meeting roles (e.g., Topicsmaster, General Evaluator)
 - The 10 Competent Communicator Projects (e.g., Ice Breaker, Get Comfortable With Visual Aids)

-This example goes beyond spelling everything out with an endless series of XML `TextView`s.
+An earlier version of this app tediously spelled everything out with a long series of XML `TextView`s embedded inside a `ScrollView`.

-Instead it uses an `ExpandableListView` to provide a two-level presentation.
+This version uses an `ExpandableListView` to provide a two-level presentation.
 Initially, all you see are the three main areas, Meeting Agenda, Meeting Roles, and Competent Communicator Speeches.
 If you click any of these, they expand to show their children.
 This is adapted from [Java Code Geeks ExpandableListView Example](https://examples.javacodegeeks.com/android/core/ui/expandablelistview/android-expandablelistview-example/)
+The strings are now (unfortunately) literals in the Java code.
+It would be better if they were fetched from an XML string resource.

 I wanted to further expand each child area, so that tapping, say, Topicsmaster would expand into a more detailed explanation